-The Industrial Pharmacy Residency Program (https://pharmacy.utoronto.ca/programs-and-admissions/residency-programs/...) is administered by the Leslie Dan Faculty of Pharmacy, University of Toronto, in collaboration with participating Pharmaceutical Companies.
+The Industrial Pharmacy Residency Program is administered by the Leslie Dan Faculty of Pharmacy, University of Toronto, in collaboration with participating Pharmaceutical Companies.
 The goal of the 12-month Residency is to educate Pharmacy degree program graduates in a variety of roles and responsibilities within the pharmaceutical industry.
-Individual company programs will provide focussed experience in specialty areas, such as: marketing, regulatory affairs, medical affairs, market access, and government policy.
+Individual company programs will provide focused experience in specialty areas, such as: regulatory affairs, medical affairs, market access, compliance, marketing and government policy.
 A residency completion certificate is awarded jointly by the pharmaceutical company and the Faculty.
 The following companies currently offer Industrial Pharmacy Residency Programs: